ZahidMaqbool0/Bootcamp-Daily-Task-Record/README.md

 	- Loops in Dart: For, While, and Do-While
 	- Lists, Set, Map in Dart
 # Day 4
+1. Functions in Dart: Nested, Arrow Functions, and Parameter Types
-1. Practice List and Map, Set,
+2. Practice List and Map, Set,
 	- **List Practice Question**
 	- **Beginner Level**
 	1. Create a list of 5 fruit names and print them.